Gaoyagi/PokerBot/README.md

 ## Technologies used and Dependencies needed:
-Heroku
+- Heroku
-Deck of Cards API
+- Deck of Cards API
-Twitter API
+- Twitter API
+- Requests Library

 ##  Breakdown:
 - Twitter.py: deals with posting tweets, comments, and Dm'ing players on twitter when needed